camscottFS/URL-Shortener/readme.md

 ```

 To automatically deploy new versions of the application you need to make changes in your deploy branch and then merge your master branch into your deploy branch.

+If you did the above successfully there will be a green check mark to the left of your Webhook on Github stating that the last delivery was successful.